mdk2206/github-learning/setup/sysmon.md

-\# Sysmon Setup
+# Sysmon Setup

-\## Overview
+## Overview

-Sysmon (System Monitor) is installed on the Windows 10 endpoint to
+I installed Sysmon on the Windows 10 machine to get more detailed Windows event information.

-provide detailed telemetry about system activity.

-Sysmon events are monitored through Wazuh.
+The Windows machine is:

+* Hostname: Win10Lab
+* IP: 192.168.50.20

+The Wazuh Manager is:

+192.168.50.10

-\## Installation
+## Installation

-Sysmon is installed on:
+Sysmon is installed on the Windows 10 endpoint.

-Win10Lab
+After installation, Sysmon runs as a Windows service and writes events to the Sysmon Operational log.

+## Event Log

+I can view Sysmon events from:

+Event Viewer → Applications and Services Logs → Microsoft → Windows → Sysmon → Operational

+## Events

+Sysmon can provide information about things such as:

+* Process creation
+* Process termination
+* Network connections
+* File activity
+* Registry activity
+* Parent-child processes

+## Wazuh

+The Wazuh Agent is also installed on the same Windows machine.

+The basic flow is:

+Windows activity → Sysmon → Windows Event Log → Wazuh Agent → Wazuh Manager

+Wazuh Manager: 192.168.50.10

-192.168.50.20
+Windows: 192.168.50.20

+## Purpose

+I will use Sysmon events together with Wazuh to investigate suspicious Windows activity.